smithamaris/Mod15-frontend-project-manager/README.md

 Loading and error feedback in the UI

 2- Instructions for setting it up and running it locally.
-Created a .env file in the backend folder:
+ I created a .env file in the backend folder:

 MONGO_URI=your-mongodb-connection-string
 JWT_SECRET=your-jwt-secret